When it comes to sex there are several heath benefits. We've put together this list to help you learn everything you need to know.

 Worried about your immune system?
 Well, sex can help with that, and your heart health, and emotional intimacy.

-This is unfortunate because regular intercourse during and after menopause can have positive effects on libido and general health in women.
-It's likely that if more people were aware of the benefits of having sex for your health, the more likely they would pursue it.
+Which is great news because regular intercourse during and after menopause can have positive effects on libido and general health in women.

 Aside from the obvious perks of having regular sex, these particular health boosts are beneficial to men and women in general.